Tamac Collections and Rarities

-Pronounced Tah-Mac, according to a daughter of the Tates, one of the founding couples.
+Pronounced Tah-Mac, according to daughter of the one of the firm's two founding couples, the Tates.

 DSC01081